Understanding the Difference Between LIMS and LIS

 Reports and analysis: Generating detailed reports and enabling data analysis to improve decision making.
 It is recommended that these reports can be automatically sent to the destination without a manual sending process.

-Integration with the laboratory ecosystem: Providing tools for the customer through web portals to access laboratory samples, connect to other information or management systems such as: other laboratory information systems (LIS or LIMS), hospital information systems (HIS), production control systems, enterprise resource planning systems / accounts softwares (ERP), document managers, customer relationship management systems (CRM), business management systems or even public government systems.
+Integration with the laboratory ecosystem: Providing tools for the customer through web portals to access laboratory samples, connect to other information or management systems such as: other laboratory information systems (LIS or LIMS), hospital information systems (HIS), production control systems, enterprise resource planning systems (ERP), document managers, customer relationship management systems (CRM), business management systems or even public government systems.

 Definition of LIS